elvis-epx/LoRaMaDoR/README.md

 best circunstances.
 Using maximum CR is not enough to prevent this, and LoRa CRC protection would discard lots of packets.
 Software-level FEC code seems to be the best solution.

+## Telnet CLI

+The terminal can be accessed using a Telnet client.
+You just have to configure the WiFi, using the commands !ssid, !password, then !reset and check the connection messages to see if it is all Ok.
+Type !wifi to get the network status.

+You can open the Telnet session using the IP (shown in !wifi).
+Bonjour (mDNS) is supported, so you can try using the name e.g. FIXMEE-1.local or fixmee-1.local instead of the IP.

+Then a Telnet client is connected, the serial terminal is disabled, though it still shows some messages related to Wi-Fi disconnection and reconnection.
+All other messages, including debug messages, are redirected to the Telnet client while the connection is open.